Before Henry Francis Dupont...

 In 1816 Irenee's daughter Evelina married Jacques Antoine Bidermann, an investor in E.I. du Pont de Nemours & Co.
 In 1837 the couple purchased 450 acres from her father's estate, built a 12-room Greek Revival house, and named the property Winterthur in honor of Antoine's ancestral home in Switzerland.
 Over the years they developed flower, fruit, and vegetable gardens.
 In 1867 their son James sold Winterthur to Evelina's brother General Henry du Pont.

-Henry maintained the property well and gifted it to his son Colonel Henry Algernon, who married Pauline Foster in 1874.
+Henry maintained the property well and offered it to his son Colonel Henry Algernon, who married Pauline Foster in 1874.
 Henry Algernon inherited the estate in 1889, increased the size of the house considerably, and continued the farm and garden tradition begun by the family in France.
 A soldier, recipient of the Congressional Medal of Honor, and U.S. Senator, his most enduring legacy was the deep sense of civic responsibility he instilled in his children.

 Henry francis du pont: a grand vision...